 The key model inputs are listed in Table 4.2.
 The clinical inputs for the model were weighted over time and by associated probabilities of cardiovascular disease (myocardial infarction, stroke, other cardiovascular disease), heart failure, and diabetes mellitus.
-Weight change resulting from treatment was determined from an NMA of trials conducted as part of this review.
-The risk of myocardial infarction, stroke, and other cardiovascular disease was obtained from a risk equation model.87-89 Risk of heart failure and diabetes mellitus was determined from a systematic review of the literature and published risk equations.^{85,90-94}
+Weight change resulting from treatment was determined from an NMA of trials conducted as part of this review evaluating the four obesity drug therapies of interest.
+The risk of myocardial infarction, stroke, and other cardiovascular disease was obtained from a risk equation model.
+81-83 Risk of heart failure and diabetes mellitus was determined from a systematic review of the literature and published risk equations.
+84-88